 Vaping vs Smoking: Round 1 – Tar

 One main factor would be tar.
 There is none present in vapor whereas smoking anything will produce a thick and toxic byproduct.
-If you blow cigarette smoke out on a napkin it will turn yellow instantly however with vapor it will remain white.
+If you blow cigarette smoke out on a napkin it will turn yellow instantly however with vape smoke it will remain white.
 This gives us an idea as to what it may be doing to the inside of our lungs.

 Vaping vs Smoking: Round 2 – Cost